 - Your ear has a birth defect or an unusual shape.
-Your ear was injured or deformed in an accident. - You saw blood, pus, or fluid coming out of your ear in the past 6 months - Your ear feels painful or uncomfortable - You have a lot of ear wax, or you think something could be in your ear - You get really dizzy or have a feeling of spinning or swaying (called vertigo) - Your hearing changed suddenly in the past 6 months - Your hearing changes: it gets worse then gets better again - You have worse hearing in one ear - You hear ringing or buzzing in only one ear ing it.
-Remove this device from your ear if it causes pain or discomfort when inserting or placing it.
+Your ear was injured or deformed in an accident. - You saw blood, pus, or fluid coming out of your ear in the past 6 months - Your ear feels painful or uncomfortable them.
+Remove these devices from your ear if they cause pain or discomfort when inserting or placing the.
 To try again, make sure to follow the instructions.
 If you feel pain or discomfort again, contact the manufacturer.
 You may also report this to the FDA as an adverse event according to the instructions that appear later.